rust-lang/rust/src/doc/guide-tasks.md

 Unlike `spawn`, the function spawned using `try` may return a value, which `try` will dutifully propagate back to the caller in a [`Result`] enum.
-If the child task terminates successfully, `try` will return an `Ok` result; if the child task fails, `try` will return an `Error` result.
+If the child task terminates successfully, `try` will return an `Ok` result; if the child task panics, `try` will return an `Error` result.

 [`Result`]: std/result/index.html

-> *Note:* A failed task does not currently produce a useful error
+> *Note:* A panicked task does not currently produce a useful error
 > value (`try` always returns `Err(())`).
 In the
 > future, it may be possible for tasks to intercept the value passed to
-> `fail!()`.
+> `panic!()`.

-But not all failures are created equal.
-In some cases you might need to abort the entire program (perhaps you're writing an assert which, if it trips, indicates an unrecoverable logic error); in other cases you might want to contain the failure at a certain boundary (perhaps a small piece of input from the outside world, which you happen to be processing in parallel, is malformed such that the processing task cannot proceed).
+But not all panics are created equal.
+In some cases you might need to abort the entire program (perhaps you're writing an assert which, if it trips, indicates an unrecoverable logic error); in other cases you might want to contain the panic at a certain boundary (perhaps a small piece of input from the outside world, which you happen to be processing in parallel, is malformed such that the processing task cannot proceed).